-All shareholder meetings will be held at a reasonable place and time for shareholders.
+The Company is established solely in Australia and all shareholder meetings will be held at a reasonable place and time for shareholders.

 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.